 Ranunculus are a large genus of hardy or half hardy perennials.

-Due to the large number of species the flowering season is species dependent and ranges from late in the winter until the summer.
+Due to the large number of species, the flowering season is species dependent.
+This ranges from late in the winter until the summer.

 Most Ranunculus flowers have cup shaped flowers, though many have double cups.

 The large range in height of Ranunculus plants means that the locations where they should be grown is species dependent.
 Ranging from rock gardens, through to borders or in mass.